Early Life

 One of his key strategies was the appointment of competent administrators like Nizam al-Mulk, whose reforms transformed the Seljuk Empire into a well-organized state.
 Nizam al-Mulk’s treatise, Siyasatnama (The Book of Governance), became a foundational text on Islamic governance and administration.

 Alp Arslan also prioritized the welfare of his subjects, ensuring that both Muslims and non-Muslims were treated fairly.
 He upheld the Islamic principle of religious tolerance, allowing Christians, Jews, and other religious communities to live peacefully within the empire.
-This inclusivity helped maintain social harmony and encouraged economic growth.

 Religious Commitment and Legacy